#LabHacks: Tips for cleaning the optics of your microscope

 Cleaning the eyepiece lenses

-Breathe onto the eyepiece lens and then wipe with lens tissue.
+To clean the eyepiece lens of your microscope, breathe onto the eyepiece lens and then wipe with lens tissue.
 For dirt that is difficult to remove, add ethanol (methanol in extreme cases) to a cotton swab, wipe the surface and then dry with a dry swab.

 Cleaning the filters